 Ben Larkin, Lyn Goleby and Lord O'Shaughnessy are considered independent Directors.
 Patrick Reeve is not an independent Director as he is chairman of Albion Capital Group LLP, the Manager.
+The Board will continue to act independently of the Manager and the Directors consider that the size of the Board is adequate to meet the Company's future needs.

 The Board does not have a policy of limiting the tenure of any Director as the Board does not consider that a Director's length of service reduces their ability to act independently of the Manager.

 The AIC Code requires that all Directors submit themselves for re-election annually, therefore in accordance with the AIC Code, Ben Larkin, Lyn Goleby, Lord O'Shaughnessy and Patrick Reeve will offer themselves for re-election.

-The Directors have a range of business and financial skills, including serving on the boards of other companies, which are relevant to the Company; these are described in the Board of Directors section on page 40.
+The Directors have a range of business and financial skills, including serving on the boards of other investment companies, which are relevant to the Company; these are described in the Board of Directors section on page 36.
 All of the Directors have demonstrated that they have sufficient time, skill and experience to acquit their Board responsibilities and to work together effectively.
 Directors are provided with key information on the Company's activities, including regulatory and statutory requirements, and internal controls, by the Manager.
 The Board has access to secretarial advice and compliance services by the Manager, who is responsible for ensuring that Board procedures are followed and applicable procedures complied with.
 All Directors are able to take independent professional advice in furtherance of their duties if necessary.
 The Company has in place Directors' & Officers' Liability Insurance.

 The Directors have considered diversity in relation to the composition of the Board and have concluded that its membership is diverse in relation to experience and balance of skills.
-Further details on the recruitment of new Directors can be found in the Nomination Committee section on page 56.
+Further details on diversity can be found on pages 47 and 48.
+Further details on the recruitment of new Directors can be found in the Nomination Committee section on pages 56 and 57.